2552 Coordinator, Faculty Professional Development

 GENERAL FUNCTION

-The Faculty Professional Development Coordinator creates and facilitates professional learning activities in the areas of teaching and learning, adult learning theory, best practices for college teaching in multiple modalities (face-to-face, online, and blended or flex learning), culturally responsive and inclusive teaching practices, active learning and student engagement, and other best practices that support teaching and improve faculty effectiveness.
+The Faculty Professional Development Coordinator creates and facilitates professional learning activities in the areas of teaching and learning, adult learning theory, best practices for college teaching in multiple modalities (face-to-face, online, and blended or flex learning), active learning and student engagement, and other best practices that support teaching and improve faculty effectiveness.
 The Faculty Professional Development Coordinator is an integral part of a professional team focused on teaching and learning, instructional technology, trends in higher education, and supporting faculty in the enhancement of student learning and student success.

 MINIMUM ACCEPTABLE QUALIFICATIONS